Actyx/Actyx/web/developer.actyx.com/docs/home/tutorial.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-In this tutorial we are going to build a small chat app on top of the Actyx Platform. **You might be tempted to skip it because you are not building chats in real-life — give it a chance.** The techniques that you will learn in this tutorial are fundamental to building any app on the platform, and mastering them will give you a good understanding of its capabilities.
+In this tutorial, we are going to build a small chat app on top of the Actyx Platform. **You might be tempted to skip it because you are not building chats in real-life — give it a chance.** The techniques that you will learn in this tutorial are fundamental to building any app on the platform, and mastering them will give you a good understanding of its capabilities.

 ## Before we start